Hungarians in Serbia: Habsburg monarchy

 In 1800, smaller groups of Hungarian colonists from Transdanubia settled in Čoka, while in the same time colonists from Csanád and Csongrád counties settled in the area around Srpski Itebej and Srpska Crnja, where they at first lived in scattered small settlements.
 Later they formed one single settlement – Mađarska Crnja.
 In 1824, one group of colonists from Čestereg also settled in Mađarska Crnja.
 In 1829 Hungarians settled in Mokrin, and in 1880 an even larger number of Hungarians settled in this municipality.
 In 1804, Hungarian colonists from Csongrád County settled in Filić, as well as in Sajan and Torda.
 Even a larger group of Hungarians from Csongrád settled in 1804 in Debeljača.
 In 1817–1818 Hungarians settled in Bikač, and in 1820–1840 smaller groups of Hungarians settled in Novi Bečej.
 In 1826, colonists from Jászság and Kunság settled in Arač near Novo Miloševo.
 In 1830, Hungarians from Alföld settled in Veliki Lec, in 1831 in Ostojićevo, in 1832 in Malenčino Selo near Veliki Gaj, in 1839 and 1870 in Padej, in 1840 in Jermenovci and Mihajlovo, in 1840–1841 in Banatski Dvor, in 1841 in Hetin, in 1859 in Sanad, in 1869 in Skorenovac, and in 1890 in Mužlja.
 In 1883-1886, Székely Hungarians from Bukovina were settled in Vojlovica, Ivanovo, and Skorenovac.
 The total number of Székely colonists was 3,520.

 In the southern region of Syrmia, the first Hungarian settlers moved there during the 1860s from neighbouring counties, especially from Bačka.

 According to the 1900 census, the Hungarians were the largest ethnic group in the Bács-Bodrog County and made up 42.7% in the population (the second largest were Germans with 25.1%, and the third largest group were Serbs with 18.2%).
 The Hungarians were third largest group in the Torontál County (largely, present-day Serbian Banat) with 18.8% (after Serbs with 31.5% and Germans with 30.2%).
 According to data from the 1910 census, Hungarians were the largest ethnicity in the Bács-Bodrog County with 44.8% in the population (followed by Germans with 23.5% and Serbs with 17.9%), and the third largest in the Torontál County with 20.9% (followed by Serbs with 32.5% and Germans with 26.9%).

 Kingdom of Yugoslavia

 After World War I, the new borders established by the Treaty of Trianon in 1920 put an end to Hungarian immigration to the area.
 The present-day Vojvodina was included into the newly formed Kingdom of Serbs, Croats, and Slovenes (later known as the Kingdom of Yugoslavia), and many Hungarians wanted to live in the post-Trianon Hungarian state; thus, some of them immigrated to Hungary, which was a destination for several emigration waves of Hungarians from Vojvodina.
-As a result, the interwar period was generally marked by a stagnation of the Hungarian population: they numbered around 363,000 (1921 census) – 376,000 (1931 census), constituting about 23-24% of the entire population of the territory of present-day Vojvodina.
+As a result, the interwar period was generally marked by a stagnation of the Hungarian population: they numbered 363,000 (1921 census) and 376,000 (1931 census), constituting about 23-24% of the entire population of the territory of present-day Vojvodina.